Blueprint Travelers

 Walking through the historical center of Santiago, Chile

-The city is large and sprawling and walking is truly only viable within a neighborhood or two and (When it comes to safety, it is important to be aware of where you are walking and your surroundings.
-If you are aware, stay in tourist and commercial neighborhoods, and don’t walk alone through areas that seem abandoned, you will be okay in the city!)
+The city is large and sprawling and walking is truly only viable within a neighborhood or two.
+When it comes to safety, it is important to be aware of where you are walking and your surroundings.
+If you are aware, stay in tourist and commercial neighborhoods, and don’t walk alone through areas that seem abandoned, you will be okay in the city!
 It is the best way to feel the energy of the city, see the shops and sights, and experience the city.
-However, consider other means of transportation when getting between neighborhoods.
+However, consider other means of transportation when getting between neighborhoods, especially Ubers or taxis in the evenings.

-The main transportation option in Santiago is public transportation.
+The main option with regards to Santiago transportation is public transportation.
 Using the subway or buses is the most economical and sustainable way to navigate large distances throughout the city.
-Santiago, Chile has an extensive transportation system, including buses and a subway system.
+The Santiago transportation system is extensive, including buses and a subway system.
 Both of these are safe and great ways to get between neighborhoods or traveling in the evenings.
+You will also find that the public transportation systems are clean.
+People have a lot of pride in these systems.

 The Subway